 - b.
 A supersport class motorcycle will be defined as an unmodified street motorcycle as delivered to the dealer from the manufacturer for the use in any American State.
-For any particular model to be supersport legal, a minimum of 200 units for 3- and 4-cylinder motorcycles and 50 units for twins and singles must have been available through normal commercial channels through U.S. dealers.
+For any particular model to be supersport legal, a minimum of 200 units for 3- and 4- cylinder motorcycles and 50 units for twins and singles must have been available through normal commercial channels through U.S. dealers.
 Limited production models not meeting these minimums must race in the appropriate displacement superbike class instead of supersport. - c.
-Any motorcycle not in compliance with any American State specifications will be moved up one displacement class unless demonstrated to be equivalent to U.S. version.
+Any motorcycle not in compliance with any U.S.state specifications will be moved up one displacement class unless demonstrated to be equivalent to a U.S. version.
 This rule does not apply to open class machines. - d.
-Racers: experts and approved novice racers. - i.
-Novice racers may petition for Open Sportsman, 600 Sportsman, Formula 40, and Formula Female.
-Eligibility and approval considered if and when all the following requirements are met: - 1.
-The novice has successfully completed 4 novice races. - 2.
-The novice has requested and received a recommendation from their mentor and/or novice representative. - 3.
-The novice has been evaluated by the race direction.
+Racers: experts only